rozenn-pineau/pando/README.md

 # Pando project
 Scripts and notes for the Pando project.

+#  Alignments and variant calling

+#  Identifying Pando samples

+We identified the Pando samples among all samples based on the point estimates in the large scale dataset (which has both Pando and the surrounding clones), using this script : [identify_pando.R](https://github.com/rozenn-pineau/pando/blob/main/identify_pando.R).
+All files called in the script can be found in the supplementary material.

 #  Estimating the number of invariant bases

 ### Step 1 : extract depth from alignments